RadeDevOne/1_parrot/README.md

 ## STYLING

-USING TAI;LWIND TOGETHER WITH EMOTION
+USING TAILWIND TOGETHER WITH EMOTION

 twin.macro with emotion (explained)